itsniaz/HackerRank-Practices/README.md

-# HackerRank-Practices
+# HackerRank-Solutions
-Accepted solution to the HackerRank problems by me
+Accepted solutions to the HackerRank problems by me